DataWithLj/global_electronics_retail/docs/README.md

 #### customers table

-There are no errors (nulls, whitespace, inconsistent names and special characters) in gender, country, and continent
+There are no nulls and whitespaces in name, gender, city, country, state, and continent.
+There are also no inconsistent names, and special characters in gender, country, state and continent.

+There are invalid special cases